Faking Fake News for Real Fake News Detection: Propaganda-loaded Training Data Generation: Training Data Generation

-where $\alpha$ and $\beta$ are the weights for each loss\footnote{Empirically, we set $\alpha = 1$ and $\beta = 0.01$.}.
+} where $\alpha$ and $\beta$ are the weights for each loss\footnote{Empirically, we set $\alpha = 1$ and $\beta = 0.01$.}.

-\paragraph{Post-processing} To further ensure the quality of the disinformation generated, we reuse the NLI model discussed in the previous paragraph to filter out invalid outputs $y'$ that can be intailed from the masked-out sentence $y^*$, as demonstrated in \Cref{fig:nli_rejected}.
-We observe that the incorporation of the SCST loss (\Cref{eq:sc_loss}) into the training objective successfully reduces the invalid rate from 7.8\% to 3.2\%.
+\paragraph{Post-processing} To further ensure the quality of the disinformation generated, we reuse the NLI model discussed in the previous paragraph to filter out invalid outputs $y'$ that can be entailed from the masked-out sentence $y^*$, as demonstrated in \Cref{fig:nli_rejected}.
+We found that incorporation of the SCST loss (\Cref{eq:sc_loss}) into the training objective successfully reduces the invalid rate from 7.8\% to 3.2\%.